 For homemade vegetable stock

 Your homemade vegetable broth will last 4-5 days in a properly chilled refrigerator.
-However, you need to let your homemade broth cool down before storing it, as it is not advisable to keep hot liquids in the fridge immediately.
+However, you need to let your homemade broth cool down before storing it, as it is not advisable to immediately keep hot liquids in the fridge.

 It is because the container takes time to cool down, and a hot container ends up increasing the refrigerator’s temperature.
 It, in turn, affects the other food in the fridge.

 All this will take some time, but it is well worth it.
-Knowing you have homemade stock readily available in the freezer gives you a jump start for many recipes!
+Knowing homemade stock readily available in the freezer gives you a jump start for many recipes!

 How long does vegetable broth last outside?

-In the case of homemade vegetable broth, do not leave it out on the counter.
-If left unattended at room temperature, do not keep it out for longer than two hours (this range of temperature is called “danger zone“), and harmful bacteria will start quickly growing on it after two hours.
+For homemade vegetable broth, do not leave it out on the counter.
+If left unattended at room temperature, do not keep it out for longer than two hours (this temperature range is called the “danger zone“), and harmful bacteria will start quickly growing on it after two hours.